jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/people/jarmas/index.md

 </div>

-Born in Caracas, Venezuela, he is a Systems Engineer from the `UNIMET` (Universidad Metropolitana) and currently certified as `COMPTIA Security Plus`.
-An enthusiast of technology, he is always searching and testing new software and developing new tools.
-With a high interest in Information Security and Ethical Hacking, Jonathan is a member of `ASOVESINFO` (Venezuelan Association of Information Security).
-He has also participated in several courses and conferences like `Maestre’s Malware and Backup`, `CCNA`, and Ethical Hacking and Disaster Recovery.
+Born in Caracas,
+Venezuela,
+he is a Systems Engineer from the UNIMET
+(Universidad Metropolitana)
+and currently certified as COMPTIA Security Plus.
+An enthusiast of technology,
+he is always searching and testing new software and developing new tools.
+With a high interest in information security and ethical hacking, Jonathan is a member of ASOVESINFO
+(Venezuelan Association of Information Security).
+He has also participated in several courses and conferences like Maestre's Malware and Backup,
+CCNA, and Ethical Hacking and Disaster Recovery.

-As an Information Security Analyst in a financial company, he raised the information security awareness of the company, learned and applied `ISO 27001` and `PCI-DSS` to their main process.
-On the other side, with `Fluid Attacks`, he is performing Penetration Tests and Ethical Hacking assessments to applications, networks, and communications platforms.
+As an Information Security Analyst in a financial company, he raised the information security awareness of the company, learned and applied ISO 27001 and PCI DSS to their main process.
+On the other side,
+with `Fluid Attacks`,
+he is performing penetration tests and ethical hacking assessments to applications, networks and communication platforms.
 Jonathan is learning with each project new tools and new ways to compromise our clients' systems ethically.
-Because of his work as a `Blue Team` and now as a `Red Team` member, he has a great understanding of each side of the information security world.
+Because of his work in a blue team and now as a red team member, he has a great understanding of each side of the information security world.